12 Things to Know Before Going to Santorini – Greece

 Red Beach

-While Santorini is not known as a prime destination for a beach holiday, there are still some things you need to know about Santorini beaches before you go.
+While Santorini is not known as a prime destination for a beach holiday, there are some things you need to know about Santorini beaches before you go, including that some are best accessed by boat.

-They are slightly different from beaches on other Greek islands.
+Santorini beaches are slightly different to those on other Greek islands.
 So, here is a rundown of the most interesting beaches in Santorini:

 1. Perissa Beach is located on the southeastern coast.
 Perissa Beach is known for its black volcanic sand.
 It has a great atmosphere, a couple of beach bars, and you can do water sports activities.
 A great spot for a relaxed day on the beach and for families.